twe4ked/rspec-api-docs/README.md

   # A renderer is initialized with an array of `Resource`s and a `#render`
   # method is called.
   config.renderer = :json

+  # Set to false if you don't want to validate params are documented and their
+  # types in the after block.
+  config.validate_params = true
 end
 ```